mackwhite/mackwhite/README.md

 ### **Research Interests**

-I am an ecologist that spends most of their time thinking about animal behavior (drivers and function; strong opinion).
+I am an ecologist that spends most of their time thinking about animal behavior (drivers and function).
 However, I truly enjoy thinking about any interesting ecological question.
 My research asks questions across levels of ecological organization – from individuals to ecosystems – in hopes of providing a more holistic understanding of the natural world that informs management, as well as theory.

 ![](https://github.com/mackwhite/mackwhite/blob/main/fish.gif)